gpaul-faldin/Discord-cloud-storage/README.md

 </div>

 ### 📜 Project Overview
 Discord Cloud Storage is a proof of concept (POC) that explores using Discord as an unconventional cloud storage provider.
-The project demonstrates innovative techniques for file handling, buffer management, and API integration to repurpose Discord's infrastructure for file storage and retrieval.
+The project demonstrates innovative techniques for file handling, buffer management, and API integration.

 ### 🎯 Key Features
 - **File Storage**: Stores files using Discord's message attachments system